vladikcomper/MegaPCM/README.md

 # Mega PCM 2

 **Mega PCM 2** is a DAC sound driver for Sega Mega-Drive / Genesis.
-It offers the highest quality playback possible on the hardware, high sample rate (up to 32 kHz), pitch/volume effects and supports several sample formats (WAVE, raw PCM, compressed DPCM).
+It offers the highest quality playback possible on the hardware, high sample rate (up to 32 kHz), pitch/volume effects and supports several sample formats (WAVE, raw PCM, DPCM-HQ and DPCM).

 Unlike the majority of DAC drivers on the Mega-Drive with the infamous "scratchy" playback many games are known for, Mega PCM 2 outputs cleanest sounding samples on the hardware thanks to its buffering / DMA protection system.

-Mega PCM runs primarily on the Z80 CPU and is DAC only.
-To take full advantage of Sega's sound chip and also use FM and PSG channels, you need to run it alongside the "main" M68K sound driver.
-Generally, Mega PCM can be integrated with any M68K sound driver.
-Currently, only SMPS integration is officially provided.

 _You may also see this demo of [crystal-clear PCM playback @ 32 kHz](https://www.youtube.com/watch?v=4RZbvuL2m1c) recorded on real hardware._

 ## Features

-- High quality crystal-clear PCM playback with DMA protection;
+- **High quality crystal-clear playback:**
+    - Battle-tested on real hardware and emulators alike;
+    - DMA protection / buffering system allows for ideal non-interrupted playback;
     - Games usually DMA 6-8 Kb of data at most; Mega PCM 2 can survive up to 24 Kb (!) of DMA transfers;

+- **Supports several compressed and uncompressed formats:**
+    - **.WAV files** in 8-bit unsigned PCM format;
+    - **Raw PCM** - 8-bit unsigned PCM format (headless);
+    - **DPCM-HQ (compressed)** - new Mega PCM exclusive format, higher quality version of DPCM;
+    - **DPCM (compressed)** - classic 4-bit DPCM format (headless) found in some Sega titles.

+- **High playback rates:**
+    - **WAVE/PCM:** up to **25.1 kH** (supporting effects) or **32 kHz** (turbo mode);
+    - **DPCM-HQ/DPCM:** up to **20.5 kHz** (supporting effects) or **25.8 kHz** (turbo mode);

-- Volume control and smooth pitch control;
+- **Support for volume and pitch effects:**
     - 16 volume levels;
     - 256 pitch levels;

+- **Playback control, priority levels and SFX support:**
+    - Pause, Stop and Loop supported for all sample types;
+    - Differentiates between "normal" (usually BGM drums) and SFX samples;
+    - 8 total priority levels: 4 for "normal" and 4 for SFX samples (latter always have higher priority);
+    - Separate volume and panning settings for "normal" and SFX samples;

-- Complex inside, user-friendly outside:
+- **Complex inside, user-friendly outside:**
     - Zero-config DMA protection (no extra flags to set and unset, simply don't stop Z80 on DMA's);
-	- Native WAVE file support, native PCM format (no custom converters required!);
+    - Native .WAV file support, native PCM format (no custom converters required!);
     - Auto-detects issues with sample formats or configuration on startup;

-- Several supported sample formats:
-	- WAVE files in 8-bit unsigned PCM format (sample rate can be detected from header);
-	- Raw 8-bit unsigned PCM (headless);
-	- Raw 4-bit DPCM (headless);
-- Playback control, priority settings and SFX support:
-	- Pause, Stop and Loop supported for all sample types;
-	- Differentiates between "normal" (usually BGM drums) and SFX samples;
-	- SFX samples aren't interrupted by BGM drums, they have separate volume and pan settings;
-- Tested to the extreme:
+- **Battle-tested to the extremes:**
     - Z80 portion of Mega PCM is unique in that it's extensively auto-tested in a virtual machine;
     - A special Z80 emulator was created to emulate Mega PCM and carefully test its core and various functions;
     - Tests also verify that all Mega PCM playback loops and branches are cycle-accurate;
-- High playback rates:
-	- 8-bit PCM playback up to 25.1 kHz with pitch and volume effects;
-	- 4-bit DPCM playback up to 20.5 kHz with pitch and volume effects;
-	- **Turbo mode!** 8-bit PCM playback at 32 kHz, 4-bit DPCM playback at 25.8 kHz (without pitch and volume effects);

-## Installation and Documentation
+## Getting Started

+> ![NOTE]
+>
+> Mega PCM is a DAC-only sound driver!
+It runs primarily on Z80 CPU and was designed to work alongside the "main" M68K sound driver to drive the remaining FM and PSG channels.
+>
+> Generally speaking, Mega PCM can be integrated with any M68K sound driver.
+Currently, only SMPS 68K integration is officially provided.

 ### Installation guides